 Classes focus on repertoire as a launching point for further in-depth study of subject areas including: rhythm; ornamentation; bowing; fundamental instrumental technique; composition; alternative tunings; arrangement and performance; and the history & cultural context of Irish traditional music.

-Currently Danny teaches locally through the Center for Irish Music in Saint Paul, MN.
-Please direct booking enquiries to Hannah Carr-Murphy at [email protected].
-For international and out-of-state students, classes are also available online via Skype/Zoom/FaceTime/WhatsApp.
-For info and rates please enquire directly via the contact form.
+Currently Danny teaches locally through the Center for Irish Music in Saint Paul, MN, and online via Skype/Zoom/FaceTime/WhatsApp.
+For info and rates please contact Danny directly here.

 In the past he has taught and lectured on Irish fiddle music at institutions/events including: The Irish Traditional Music Archive; The Willie Clancy Summer School; The Irish World Academy of Music and Dance at University of Limerick; North Atlantic Fiddle Convention; O’Flaherty Irish Music Retreat, Texas; Northrop, University of Minnesota; Temple Bar Tradfest; Baltimore Fiddle Fair; and many more.